-5. Rastriya Krishi Vikas Yojana:
+5. Rastriya Krishi Vikas Yojana (90:10):

-The commercial farming of trout fish species became a reality with the successful implementation of bilateral Indo-Norwegian Trout farming project in Kullu valley.
 The successful implementation of the technology of commercial trout farming in the field has generated a lot of interest among local people in the potential areas of the tribal belts for the adoption of trout culture.
 The venture involves high capital investment.
 Hence, it is proposed to assist the farmers financially to the tune of Rs.
-1.00 lakh for setting up of one raceway of size 15x2x1.5 mtr. @ 40% of the cost (Unit cost Rs.
-1.00 lakh) for installation of infrastructure and also of the cost of Ist year inputs) Fish seed & feed).
+3.60 lakh for setting up of one raceway of size 17x2x1.5 mtr.
+Subsidy @ 80% of the unit cost of Rs.
+2.00 lakh for installation of infrastructure and Rs.
+1.60 lakh on inputs cost (Fish seed & feed) unit cost of Rs.
+2.50 lakh as per norms fixed by the Govt. of India under CSS "Blue Revolution Mission" also of the cost of 1st year inputs (Fish seed & feed).